 Marketing hasn’t changed its ways: they are organized in Asana with the same projects and roadmaps they are used to.
 But now those projects have “For Development” sections.
 Moving any task there will create a matching issue in GitHub and keep them in sync.

 Contractors get invited to the relevant GitHub repository only and never have to get into Asana.
-That being said, Jeremy went one step further to leverage Unito’s ability to sync assignees: he created placeholder guest users in Asana for each contractor.
-By mapping those Asana users to the matching GitHub contractor, he can assign tasks to a contractor in Asana and the equivalent GitHub issue will be automatically assigned to the right person.
+That being said, I went one step further to leverage Unito’s ability to sync assignees: I created placeholder guest users in Asana for each contractor.
+By mapping those Asana users to the matching GitHub contractor, I can assign tasks to a contractor in Asana and the equivalent GitHub issue will be automatically assigned to the right person.

 Clear, time-boxed work for contractors

-Before dispatching any tasks from Asana to GitHub, Jeremy ensures they have enough details for the contractor to execute.
+Before dispatching any tasks from Asana to GitHub, I ensure they have enough details for the contractor to execute.
 This includes the specifications, but also time range estimates.
 That avoids any misunderstandings with contractors — which can be costly.

 Should something be missing, the magic of two-way syncing kicks in.
 The contractor will comment from GitHub and that comment will be sent to Asana.
-Jeremy will answer from Asana, and the GitHub issue is automatically updated.
+I’ll answer from Asana, and the GitHub issue is automatically updated.
 No need for a parallel chat or additional meetings.

 Marketing-wide reviews and collaboration

 Web development contractors can work independently in GitHub from start to finish.
 Once that work is done, associated GitHub issues sync back to Asana tasks under a “for review” section.
 From there, it’s easy to involve marketers right in Asana.
 Screenshots, copy changes, test results, and more can be exchanged seamlessly through comments that sync back and forth between tools.
-Jeremy no longer has to be the single point of contact for all his contractors.
+I no longer have to be the single point of contact for all contractors.

 Contractor access to a groomed backlog with quick wins

 Even the website backlog in Asana has a “For Development” section.
-This lets Jeremy always keep a set of opportunistic improvements available for contractors to pick up.
-That helps contractors get more work done, and Jeremy can clean up his backlog to focus on high-priority items.
+This lets me keep a set of opportunistic improvements available for contractors to pick up.
+That helps contractors get more work done, and I can clean up our backlog to focus on high-priority items.